 The media circus that is SEC Media days was taken to new heights when the 2012 Heisman winner Johnny Manziel rolled into Hoover Wednesday.
 Manziel has been the center of much controversy in this off season, including but not limited to nights out, going to sporting events across the country, and even starring in a country music video.
 No seriously, he did.

 But honestly, I don’t care about all this.
 I really don’t.
-I just want to know how well Johnny can perform on the field in year 2.
-Year 2 for Johnny Football has very high expectations, but it also has some voids that need major filling.
+I just want to know how well Johnny can perform on the field in year two.
+Year two for Johnny Football has very high expectations, but his team also has some voids that need major filling.

 Take for example the departure of Aggie slot receiver Ryan Swope.
 Swope racked up 913 receiving yards, and averaged 12.7 yards per reception.
 Not to mention he had 8 touchdowns.
 In all of his four years he’s been a fixture of the Aggie offense.